easbarba/zae/README.md

 | update    | ud  | update Package Lists                                |
 | upgrade   | up  | upgrade Installed Packages                          |

+## Installation

+Get all needed dependencies and install `distro` with make:

+    $ make deps && make install

+PS: you may need to set PATH to find local packages.

+## Container

+Its as easy as any command to run `distro` locally:

+    $ make build && make run

+Test suite may be called with:

+    $ make test

+After everything is done:

+    $ make purge

 ## Configuration

 `distro` will look for configuration files containing packagers commands at